Freedom-Club-Sec/Coldwire-python/PROTOCOL.md

 ## 4. SMP verification

-ColdWire uses a human-language variant of *Socialist Millionaire Problem* (`SMP`) to verify per-contact keys.
+ColdWire uses a human-language variant of *Socialist Millionaire Problem* (`SMP`) to verify `per-contact keys`.
-Server does not store any contact relationships; all verification state is local to the clients.
+Server does not store any contact relationships, all verification state is local to the clients.

 ### 4.1.
 Assumptions: